 Subsequent work has demonstrated both methods to be comparably handy for compound knitting with yarn, and no auxiliary support is required for knitting thin wire (which is held in position by its own rigidity as discussed and illustrated here).
 Several authors have suggested that knitting spools were used for the production of the narrow tubes knitted in yarn found at archaeological sites in the Nile Valley.
 One object of that type has been radiocarbon dated to the interval 425–594 CE (and illustrated in this test report) — the oldest verified date thus far associated with true knitting there.

 These tubes display no shaping or construction details beyond some of them being closed at one end.
-It would therefore be difficult to refute the proposal that they represent Egyptian knitting at an early stage of its development.
+It is therefore difficult to refute the proposal that they represent Egyptian knitting at an early stage of its development.
 Tubes with the same form of compound knitting survive from as late as the 12th century.
-Some display elaborate decorative colorwork that has been used to date them.
-It is likely that the varying ways the ends are closed can be of further chronological utility.
+Some display motivic colorwork that has been used to date them but it is uncertain if the varying ways the ends are closed will prove to be of further chronological utility.

 By the outset of the 11th century, plain stockinette socks made in Egypt were being shaped in ways that might not otherwise be seen as loom knitted.
 Present-day loom knitters readily manage such details but needle knitting is generally regarded as the technique applied to these socks.
 This gives yet another reason to identity and catalog construction details, secondary structural attributes, and production mistakes that are specific to the respective methods.